irinatu17/Art-of-Tea/TESTING.md

     - when verification link is clicked in the email, user is redirected to the confirmation page, clicking "Confirm" button, success message is displayed and user is automatically logged in
     - on the login page, when "Forgot password" link is clicked, a user is redirected to the password reset page and asked for their email address, then an email is sent with a link to reset password.
 After entering new password twice, the password is reset and user can login with a new password
     - when logout link in the navbar is clicked, the login page opens asking for confirmation to logout, when it is confirmed, the user is logged out and the session is stopped
+    - the login and registration page are only available to anonymous users and logged-in users are redirected out automatically.
 - **Verdict**: Test passed.
 All the functionality works as expected, no bugs were found during the testing.

 ### Profile and Order History